Endre-Tonnessen/MasterProject/README.md

 # Tasks

-# Notes: 12.03.2024
-# TODO: Add filters from Granule Explorer into GE Viz comparision.
-Filters passrate, tensions, etc. Allows us to compare results on the relevant granules.
-Removes granules of one pixels...

-# Do IoU to find how similar they are, and check for glitching (Large deviantion of IoU)

-# Compare granule by granule, id should be the same (check center to verify that the granule is avtually the granule)
-Check if both suface tentions error bars are within both ranges.

-# Modify model architectures - Maybe
-    Training data consists of 1 color-channel images (Grayscale, (h,w)).
-The segementation models want 3 channel images, RGB.
-Currently there is a conversion between the formats, however this is technically redundant.

-    Proposal: Modify input layer of YOLOv8 to handle (H,W,1) size images.
-Modify training functions to account for this.

-# Possible problem with np.argmax in sample_at_angle() - FIXED - Problem was interpolation, order was 1 instead of 0.
-In the event of more than one possible boundry, it seems to return the last boundry and not the first one.
-(We want the first boundry)
-See file:///C:/Users/Endre/Desktop/boundry_images/5.html

-# Upscaling Changes - DONE
-    Instead of upscaling a granule to 1024x1024, irrespective of previous image shape.
-Upscale to closest multiple, ensuring the original aspect ratio is preserved.
-    Any space left can be padded, or we simply ignore it allowing YOLOv8 to do the scaling.

-## Granule Explorer Integration - DONE

-    Almost done, one last scaling bug to fix.

-    Discuss `angle_sweep_scaling()` line 281, see line 340, `get_peak_location()` this needs to be scaled back down to original granule size.

-        In `boundry_extraction.py` line 65, add a new _BoundaryExtractionGradient method for using a machine learning model.
-        This call will return data in the same format as the others.
-        Must do some post-processing to get correct fourier terms from pixel mask output.

-        Maybe modify the top-level `manager.py` to include arguments for `image_processing` method.
-See line 144 and 148 in `process_image.py` for implementation.
-        NOTE: ADDING OFFSET IS CORRECT!s
-        TODO: order parameter in angle_sweep function on function map_cooridnates(order=0) to prevent cubic interlation.
-Cubic will interpolate, avarage between pixel values.

-        When integrating the model, use onnex export format?
-Might be compatible with all model architectures, allowing tensorflow to run any model without installing all corresponding model frameworks.
-Could make integration easier.

 # Get more .ims files with corresponding .h5 analysis files - DONE
 Need to make a larger dataset for training.
 Current training set is composed from only one .ims file.
 FIND .TXT FILE WITH EXPERIMENT NAME DATA Jack mentioned.
     -> Go over how to ssh into UIB servers and download files.